finlchain/fbgw/README.md

-# fbgw
+# DEPRECATED - no longer actively maintained

     FBGW is for finlchain version 1 only.
-This repository was deprecated.
+This repository was DEPRECATED.